 Permaculture seems like a big and scary concept.
 However, in Gaia’s Garden by Toby Hemenway, we learn that it can be done in a regular backyard.
 Permaculture helps the gardener work with nature instead of constantly trying (and failing) to keep it in check.
 This amazing book will help you learn about soil fertility, water conversation, beneficial insects, and much more in a completely doable way even on small urban lots.

 Whenever possible look for gardening books written for your specific region.
 There are many small regional presses that put out gardening books on everything from growing on the northern prairie to gardening in the Everglades.
 Find these books with an online search or asking at a local garden center.
 These are likely to be the best and most accurate sources for planting dates and more.
-If you can’t find something for your small area, the editors of Sunset put together wonderful regional guides worth seeking out.
+We’ve put together a whole list of regional books below!